w3f/polkadot-wiki/docs/getting-started.md

   direction of implementing the Polkadot network.
 This paper uses rationale and technical details to support why this direction is beneficial.
 This original white paper also explains how Polkadot's core components work together to build this decentralized network.
-- [Polkadot's Overview paper][overview-paper] is an updated version of the white paper that describes the protocol in more technical terms.
+- [Polkadot's overview paper][overview-paper] is an updated version of the white paper that describes the protocol in more technical terms.
 We would recommend reading this overview paper if you are interested in digging more into the protocol itself.
 - [Polkadot's light paper][light-paper] is a visual, easy to read, and less technical introduction